BarakBinyamin/LED-Display/README.md

 <img src= images/3.jpg width="49.99%"><img src= images/4.jpg width="50%">

 #### 3. Solder the rows and colums
-solder all the horizontal leads, row by row, it's important to avoid connected the horizontal and vertical leads. solder the horizontal leads.
+Solder all the horizontal leads, row by row, it's important to avoid connected the horizontal and vertical leads. solder the horizontal leads.
 It may also be helpful to use the casing as a guide.
 <img src= images/5.jpg width="45%"><img src= images/6.jpg width="48.8%">

 #### Front and Back
-the image of the back is fliped
+The image of the back is fliped
 <img src= images/8.jpg width="50.1%"><img src= images/7.jpg width="46.5%">